verbb/events/docs/feature-tour/sessions.md

 This is useful for events that span an entire day without specific time slots, such as open festivals or exhibitions.

+## Capacity
+A session can have its own capacity limit.
+Session capacity is shared across all ticket types for that session, which is useful when each course date, workshop, performance, or occurrence has a fixed number of available seats.

+Leave session capacity blank to let the generated tickets use ticket type capacity only, unless the event also has an event-wide capacity.
+See [Capacity](docs:feature-tour/capacity) for how ticket type, session, and event limits are combined.

 ## Frequency
 Sessions can also occur on a recurring basis, which is where the **Frequency** setting comes into play.
 It's only available when you first create a session!